Smoky Mountain Fall Colors: Best Drives, Overlooks & Trails for 2025 Foliage

 - Clingmans Dome Road

-As the leaf color increases, so does the number of people that are traveling to the Smoky Mountains.
+As the leaf color increases, so does the number of people who are traveling to the Smoky Mountains.
 While scenic drives are a good way to see fall colors in the Smoky Mountains, hiking is also a great way to see and explore the autumn in the Smokies.

 Black gum, dogwood, sumacs, and sourwood trees continue to show vivid reds.
 Golds are present on tuliptree, black walnut, birch, beech, spicebush, and hickories.